The 10 Best Natural Homemade Fertilizers For Indoor Plants

 Tip: Avoid adding too much powder as an overdose of lime can prevent the soil from absorbing crucial nutrients.

+Crack an egg, rinse the shell, and let it dry thoroughly to prevent mold from forming.
 You’ll need to wait until you have between 6 and 12 eggs in a carton before using it as fertilizer.

 When you’re ready to create your homemade fertilizer, use a mortar and pestle or a rolling pin and carefully grind your eggshells into a fine powder.
+Mix the powder gently into the soil or sprinkle it onto the soil surfaces of pre-potted plants.

 2. Banana Peels